Accessing inaccessible information via quantum indistinguishability: Formalization of the task

-Therefore, the necessary conditions for a quantum-mechanical protocol to outperform a random guess are that (i) \textit{it involves indistinguishable target objects}, and (ii) \textit{the final quantum state of the device and the target objects is entangled if and only if $k_T=1$.}
+where $\tilde{\rho}_{k_T} \equiv G(\rho^{(D)} \otimes \rho^{(T)}_{k_T})$.
+In Appendix \ref{appB} we show that - for general $N\geq 2$ - while the permutation invariance of state $\rho^{(T)}_0$ implies that $\tilde{\rho}_0$ is a separable state, Eq. \eqref{gcontrol2} holds if and only if $\tilde{\rho}_1$ is an entangled state.
+Therefore, the necessary conditions for a quantum-mechanical protocol to outperform a random guess are that (i) \textit{it involves indistinguishable target objects}, and that (ii) \textit{the final quantum state of the device and the target objects is entangled if and only if $k_T=1$.}